Herb Gardening 101

 • Chives, French tarragon and mint do well when propagated by division.

-Once your herb garden is established you’ll need to do a little maintenance to keep it flourishing.
+Once your herb garden is established you’ll need to do a little maintenance to keep it flourishing (see Caring for Your Herb Garden).
 Herbs are generally pretty hardy, in fact many produce oils and chemicals that naturally repel pests.
 Some herbs, like sage and rosemary, seem to like harsh conditions that other plants eschew.

 Occasionally, your plants may get attacked by insects, molds, mildews or other undesirables.
 Visit our Pest Problem Solver for descriptions of common pest problems and a list of organic remedies.